 But what about the culture that made such behaviour at VW possible?
 Did no one speak out or will we find that those that tried, could not get their colleagues’ attention to make them reconsider the ethical merits of the fix?

-We could all learn lessons from aviation.
+Perhaps we could all learn lessons from aviation.
 The 1978 crash of United Flight 173 (10 people lost their lives) changed the way the industry handled the human factors inherent in communication.

-Flight 173, a DC8, ran out of fuel circling Portland whilst trying to solve a landing system fault.
+Flight 173, DC8, ran out of fuel circling Portland whilst trying to solve a landing system fault.
 The investigation showed that whilst the Flight Engineer regularly drew the Captain’s attention to the dwindling fuel supply, his focus was elsewhere trying to understand and solve the landing gear issue.
 In the hierarchy of command prevalent back then, the Flight Engineer had been trained to be subordinate to the Captain and could not bring himself to challenge his boss directly.

 This accident changed the aviation industry.
 In the subsequent operations bulletin, carriers were urged to “ensure that their flight crews are indoctrinated in the principles of flight deck resource management with particular emphasis on the merits of participative management for Captains and assertiveness training for other cockpit crew members”.